 Proceed further without changing anything on the settings and click Go.

-If you see this error, it means that your database user doesn’t have enough permissions to import the database.
-To fix it,open MySQL Databases -> Your user -> Manage user privileges.
-Make sure that permissions are set correctly (by default all checkmarks should be added):
+If you see this error, it means that your database user doesn’t have the required permissions to import the database.
+To fix it, go to your cPanel and open MySQL Databases → Your user → Manage user privileges.
+Verify that permissions are set correctly - by default, all checkmarks should be added:

 This error means that your database includes queries that require SUPER privileges to be executed.
-In this case, double-check your .sql file if such queries can be removed.
-After you remove them through any text editor of your choice, importing the database will be possible.
+In this case, double-check the nature of the queries on your .sql file and remove them if possible using any text editor of your choice.
+Next, try importing the database again.

 That’s it!
-Now you know how to import a MySQL database 😊
+Now you know how to import a MySQL database on cPanel 😊